 Support and guidance on attendance is always available and if you have any questions about this, or if you need help to achieve an improvement, please contact your child’s school to discuss this.
 We advise that you do not plan for your child to be absent from school without gaining prior agreement from their school first.
 Head Teachers cannot retrospectively authorise absence from school under any circumstance.

-Please click here for a copy the Absence Request Form.
+Please click here or on the attachment below for a copy the Absence Request Form.
 It is also available from the school office.